 Any AWS customer who has not yet created an Amazon CloudSearch search domain is eligible for the free trial program.
 During the 30-day free trial period, you can use:

 Your free trial expires after 30 days or when you reach the free usage limits, whichever comes first.
-When your free trial expires, you can continue using your domain without interruption at the standard, pay-as-you-go service rates (see the Amazon CloudSearch Overview for full pricing details).
-Some restrictions apply—for more information, see the offer terms.
+When your free trial expires, you can continue using your domain without interruption at the standard, pay-as-you-go service rates (see the Amazon CloudSearch Pricing page for full pricing details).
+Some restrictions apply—for more information, see the Amazon CloudSearch Free Trial Offer Terms.

 Participation in the trial program requires an AWS account with a valid credit card.
 For the complete terms and conditions, see the Amazon CloudSearch Free Trial Offer Terms.
 For additional details, see the Amazon CloudSearch Free Trial FAQs.